slanska/flexilite/doc/FAQ.md

  * reasonable size - could not be better.
 Overhead for LuaJIT is 1 MB.

  * developer convenience, like ability to debug and fun to code - Yes!
 I love Lua syntax.
+Debugging is not so good.
+But I can live with it.

  * portable - wherever Lua and SQLite can be used, Flexilite would be able run there, too.

-* reasonable performance - standard Lua is pretty fast (comparable to CPython).
+* reasonable performance - standard Lua is pretty fast (comparable to CPython, for instance).
 LuaJIT is really masterpiece, performing an par with compiled languages.
-I did not check it myself yet, but from multiple benchmarks LuaJIT is in average 3 times slower than C/C++, which is absolutely amazing.
+I did not check it myself yet, but according to multiple benchmarks, LuaJIT is in average just 3 times slower than C/C++, which is absolutely amazing for dynamic interpreted language.

 ##### Why SQLite?

 Because SQLite seemed to be ideal candidate for implementing Flexilite concept.
 It is widely used, small, fast, feature rich, portable.
 Flexilite utilizes many SQLite unique features to provide best user experience.
-Such features as virtual tables, full text search, clustered and conditional indexes, triggers, dynamic typing, common table expressions, custom functions, reversed indexes, updateable views and others helped a lot in bringing Flexilite ideas to practice.
+Such features as virtual tables, full text search, clustered and conditional indexes, triggers, dynamic typing, common table expressions, custom functions, reversed indexes, updatable views and others helped a lot in bringing Flexilite ideas to practice.

 ##### Where can it be used?